 Shinsekai is the place to experience the Osaka of old, and Tsutenkaku Tower is the defining landmark of the area.
 The 100-meter steel tower may not appear particularly tall by modern-day standards, but it has carved out its own place in local history as a symbol of progress and innovation.
 First head to the top to get a pleasant view of the city, and then go down to the third floor to see exhibits and artifacts showing the vibrant history of the area.

 - Take in the view of the city from the top of this Eiffel Tower-inspired structure

 - Find the statue of the Billiken good luck charm

-From Osaka/Umeda Station, take the Midosuji Subway line to Dobutsuen-Mae Station.
+From Umeda Station, take the Midosuji Subway line to Dobutsuen-Mae Station.
 Upon exiting the station, look up for the 100-meter tall steel structure, and head towards it.
 The walk will take you a little under 10 minutes.

 Tsutenkaku Tower: a central landmark in this early 20th-century entertainment district

 The first incarnation of the tower went up in 1912, connecting to an adjacent amusement park via ropeway.
 At the time, its 64-meter height made it the tallest in all of Asia.
 After the war, local volunteers rebuilt the tower to a 100-meter height, installing bright neon lights that change color with the seasons.

 Planning your journey